Disease Guide ·Brachycephalic Syndrome ·2026

 The Congenital Exclusion Trap

-Some insurers classify brachycephalic syndrome as a congenital or hereditary condition — which may be excluded or have limited coverage.
-Even policies that cover hereditary conditions may require a waiting period of 6-12 months.
-If your Frenchie snored at the first vet visit, that's documentation of a pre-existing condition.
+Some insurers classify brachycephalic syndrome as congenital or hereditary - excluded or limited.
+Even coverage-friendly policies require waiting periods of 6-12 months.
+Early snoring at your first vet visit counts as documented pre-existing condition.

 Red flag · Deductible